Contextualist/grain/docs/source/tutorial_delayed.rst

 So far you have seen two ways submitting functions for paralle execution: without or with resource constraint.
 These two ways actually map to the two kinds of functions when we are orgranizing our workflow.
 Function callstack in a workflow usually resembles a tree.
-The "leaf functions" perform expensive calculations; the "branch functions" calls other branches and/or leaves and reduce their results to final answers.
+The "leaf functions" perform expensive calculations; the "branch functions" call other branches and/or leaves and reduce their results to final answers.
 The "branch functions" are usually cheap compared to the "leaf functions", so we request resources for the "leaf functions."
 Delayed functions requesting no resource ("branches") will be executed locally.
 Therefore